zuozhenggh/learning-library/faceswap on OCI/Lab2/Lab 2 - Provision a GPU instance.md

    ![](images/select-VM-SL.PNG " ")

-   Select the GPU instance you want to provision, read and check the box _I have reviewed and accept the following documents: Oracle and Nvidia terms of use_ and click on the **Select shape** button.
+   Select the GPU instance you want to provision, read & check the box _I have reviewed and accept the following documents: Oracle and Nvidia terms of use_ and click on the **Select shape** button.
 In our case, it is the VM.GPU2.1 based on the P100 (NVIDIA Pascal GPU architecture) with 1 GPU.
-You can request service limits for virtual and bare metal machines based on V100 (NVIDIA Volta GPU architecture) and A100 (NVIDIA Ampere GPU architecture).
+You can request service limits for virtual and bare metal machines based on V100 (NVIDIA Volta GPU architecture) and A100 (NVIDIA Ampere GPU architecture) as well.

    ![](images/select-GPU.PNG " ")